homanchou/xr/book/build-your-own-webvr-site.md

 %{}
 ```

-The state is an empty map as expected because that was the state we return in the `init` function.
+The state is an empty map as expected because that was the state we returned in the `init` function.
 We will replace the state with an ETS table soon, but first let's fix an issue with our server.

 ### Add Local Registry for Unique GenServer Names

 This GenServer is un-named right now, so we can't talk to it unless we have its pid.
-Let's use a process registry so that we can use the room_id to get to this pid and it also ensures that we only have one of these databases.
+But let's say we don't know its pid and we'd like to lookup this particular GenServer by a name.
+A registry let's us do that.
+The registry inserts a mapping between a name and a pid and also ensures that we won't accidentally start two of the same servers for the same room.

 Create a Registry by adding this line in the `applications.ex` children's list after the `Endpoint`:

 ```elixir
  {Registry, keys: :unique, name: Xr.RoomsRegistry},
 ```

+The Registry is built in feature and it just works.
 Now we can name each process that is created from UserSnapshot GenServer using the `via_tuple` API.
-If you're not familiar with GenServer's or via_tuple, the internet does a good explanation that I'll forego for now.
+If you're not familiar with GenServers or via_tuple, the internet does a good explanation that I'll forego for now.

+### Add ETS and Registry into UserSnapshot Module

 Here is the final UserSnapshot module: